pasqal-io/qadence-hub/qadence-commons/docs/index.md

-# Qadence Common
+# Qadence Commons

-Qadence Common is a Python package that provides shared libraries for qadence-hub.
+Qadence Commons is a Python package that provides shared libraries for qadence-hub.

 ## Pre-requisites